FarronF/limerick-council-meetings/meetings/2017/07/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 15th June 2017.md

 It was agreed that the Senior Executive Engineer would investigate this matter further

-and report back to the July Meeting.---
+and report back to the July Meeting.
+---
 5

 7.